kaylareopelle/2025-railsconf-opentelemetry-workshop/README.md

 This repository has two applications in it:

-* `hike-tracker`: This is an uninstrumented copy of the application we'll be working with.
+* `hike-tracker_original`: This is an uninstrumented copy of the application we'll be working with.
 It uses Rails 8.0 and Ruby 3.4.2.

-* `instrumented`: This is how the application will look at the end of the workshop, after being instrumented with OpenTelemetry.
+* `hike-tracker-instrumented`: This is how the application will look at the end of the workshop, after being instrumented with OpenTelemetry.

-For the workshop, please `cd` into `hike-tracker` and work from that application.
+For the workshop, please `cd` into `hike-tracker_original` and work from that application.

+If you want to check your work, or copy/paste the code, consult `hike-tracker-instrumented`.

 **Hot tip:** Bundling before the workshop will help reduce the burden on the Wifi in the conference room during the event!